Collaborative Conservation: Partnerships in Practice

 Maximum Class size: 20 participants.

-Tuition: Tuition for U.S. Fish and Wildlife Service, National Park Service, and USGS participants is prepaid.
+Tuition: Tuition for U.S. Fish and Wildlife Service and National Park Service employees is prepaid.
+Tuition for select USGS employees may be prepaid.
 Tuition for all other participants is $796.

 Reasonable Accommodations: The U.S. Fish and Wildlife Service is committed to providing access to this training for all participants.
 Please direct all requests for sign language interpreting services, closed captioning, or other accommodation needs to Michelle_Donlan@fws.gov.